05 Sep 2022

 Use craftivism.
 Appeal to people’s creative side and come up with hands-on ways to get people thinking about the energy crisis and warm homes.
 For example, you could help people make draft excluders with campaign slogans stitched onto them.

 Use our craftivism guide to find something that could work for you.

 Organise a stunt.
 Get your creative hats on and think of a memorable way to communicate your campaign message.

-A well-executed visual stunt is a great way to get the attention of passers-by, and you could even use the opportunity to invite local public figures down to hear about the campaign.
+A well-executed visual stunt is a great way to get the attention of passers-by, and you could even use the opportunity to invite local public figures and decision makers down to hear about the campaign.
 You could take photos of the stunt to share on social media and gain some local media coverage that way too.